Mary Unwin Registered BACP

 - Obsessive compulsive disorder (OCD)

-I also offer a limited number of places with reduced fees for people on benefits or not in work.
+I also offer a limited number of concessions for people on benefits or not in work.

 Payment is made by cash, cheque or BACS transfer on the day of appointment.